lexievu/variant-to-expression-analysis/docs/METRICS.md

 1. **No MHC binding prediction.** Even a well-expressed neoantigen is useless if it cannot be presented by the patient's HLA alleles.
 Tools like NetMHCpan could be integrated as a downstream filter.

-2. **No GTEx baseline.** We do not yet compare tumour TPM against normal tissue expression (GTEx lung).
-A gene silenced in both tumour and normal lung is a tissue-level absence, not a tumour-specific event.
+2. **GTEx baseline now integrated.** Step 6 (`s6_gtex_baseline.py`) compares tumour TPM against GTEx normal lung medians to distinguish tumour-specific expression changes from tissue-level biology.

 3. **AlphaGenome tissue specificity.** Predictions use UBERON:0002048 (Lung) but the model's tissue-specific accuracy for cancer samples has not been independently validated.